Mage Pro vs dbt Fusion: Best data platform comparison

 The verdict: context is everything

 When choosing a tool, there’s never a universal winner, especially in this debate of Mage Pro vs. dbt Fusion.
-Each tool has it’s specific advantages and disadvantages. dbt Fusion offers advanced performance and enterprise features that will seriously benefit SQL focused transformation teams, where Mage Pro provides a comprehensive platform, your one stop shop, that’s simple to use and reduces complexity and totals costs for many companies.
+Each tool has its specific advantages and disadvantages. dbt Fusion offers advanced performance and enterprise features that will seriously benefit SQL focused transformation teams, where Mage Pro provides a comprehensive platform, your one stop shop, that’s simple to use and reduces complexity and totals costs for many companies.

 The best choice depends on your team's size, skills, requirements, and philosophy.
 Both platforms will continue to innovate in ways that benefit the use cases of their customers, which means data teams win regardless of which path they choose.